eapanthers/AutoDrafter/README.md

  Known issues:
  On rare occasions player names will appear twice.
 Simply re-run and the problem should go away.
 If the issue persists, verify your player weights sum to the number of rounds.

  Running on some instances of macOS will cause some menus not to display.
 Buttons included in that case.

+ When adding file paths to the config, replace all '\' with '\\' to avoid loading errors.

  Future improvements:
    - Update live during drafts